oviebd/PDFVIewer_iOS/README.md

 The project is committed to quality and reliability, with a comprehensive testing suite:

 *   **Unit Tests:** The `PDFViewerTests` target contains extensive unit tests for ViewModels and data-layer components, ensuring the business logic is correct and bug-free.
-*   **UI Tests:** The `PDFViewerUITests` target includes UI tests to verify user flows and interactions, guaranteeing a seamless user experience.
 *   **Memory Leak Detection:** Custom extensions are in place to check for memory leaks in tests, ensuring the app is memory-efficient.

 ##  scalability